 Outside of the normal course of business, in the event a cybersecurity incident occurs, our incident response plan provides guidance in assessing and responding to the incident.
 The incident response plan establishes mechanisms by which we determine the scope of and potential damage caused by the incident and determine and execute the appropriate response.
 The plan outlines roles and responsibilities and sets forth escalation points to ensure that appropriate individuals and groups are notified and provided relevant information depending on the type and severity of the incident.
 Cybersecurity incidents are reported to each of the Company's Chief Legal Officer, Chief Administrative Officer, and the Chair of the Artisan Risk and Integrity Committee, who oversee the investigation and remain apprised of information regarding the remediation of the incident.
-This group, based on its assessment of the incident's potential impact to the Company and its stakeholders, will also make determinations regarding further escalation of the incident to the full senior leadership team.
+This group, based on its assessment of the incident to the full senior leadership team.
 The senior leadership team is kept informed of the investigation and is responsible for making certain decisions throughout the course of the investigation, including whether it is appropriate to report the incident to the Board prior to its next meeting.